Zsolt-qwerty/blog-api/README.md

 # blog-api
-An API to serve the blog front end aplication
+An API to serve the "blog" front end aplication